Vardaan2409/Study-Abroad-Frontend/README.md

+This project was given as an assignment by the company.

 # 📊 Study Abroad Admin Dashboard

 A modern, responsive Admin Dashboard built with Next.js (App Router), Material-UI (MUI), and Zustand.